 D. Jane Chagaris Albanese

 Lisa has spent over 30 years in advertising and marketing.
 She provided strategic direction and increased revenue for a wide range of advertising sales initiatives for leading companies including Omnicom, IAC Entertainment Publications, The Knot, Wedding Channel, Modern Bride, and New York Magazine.
 Throughout her career, she has managed accounts on both the agency and media sides.
 Lisa has also worked alongside some of New Jersey’s top wedding professionals, assisting them with wedding day and special event planning and “day of” direction.
-She is currently an advertising account executive at North Jersey Media Group, establishing advertising strategies designed to meet clients’ marketing objectives within their budgets in daily and weekly newspapers and the county’s premier lifestyle magazine.
+She is currently an advertising account executive at North Jersey Media Group, establishing advertising strategies designed to meet clients’ marketing objectives in daily and weekly newspapers and the county’s premier lifestyle magazine.
 It is through her work with The Record newspaper that Lisa became aware of Giants of Generosity, for which she is grateful.
-Lisa was also publisher of Kidsville News!
-Bergen County, an educational newspaper for students in grades K-6 that engages students to embrace reading as a lifelong habit.
-This project was one of her proudest accomplishments and she enjoyed working with the schools to help build readership and academic-related content for the newspaper.
-She previously served on the board of the Norwood Public Schools PTA where her first project was to chair the annual Fall Fair when her son, now a college graduate, entered kindergarten; through this project she first developed her drive for volunteerism and fundraising.
-Lisa resides in Demarest, NJ with her two children.
+Lisa previously served on the board of the Norwood Public Schools PTA where her first project was to chair the annual Fall Fair when her son, now a college graduate, entered kindergarten; through this project she first developed her drive for volunteerism and fundraising.

-Thomas J. Volpe, mentor, wonderful friend and supporter of GOG is the former Senior Vice President of Financial Operations for The Inter public Group of Companies, Inc., and senior advisor at Babcock & Brown, a global financial services firm.
+Tom is a mentor and a wonderful friend and supporter of Giants of Generosity.
+He is the former Senior Vice President of Financial Operations for The Inter public Group of Companies, Inc., and senior advisor at Babcock & Brown, a global financial services firm.
 Currently Tom is with Rockdale Investment Management.
 He serves as Chairman Emeritus of the St. Francis College Board of Trustees having served on their Board for 35 years.
-Tom has also served 25 years on the Board of the NYC Chapter of Multiple Sclerosis and 7 years as a board member for Englewood Hospital Foundation.
+Tom has also served 25 years on the Board of the NYC Chapter of Multiple Sclerosis and 10 years as a board member for Englewood Hospital Foundation.
 He is a former president of the New York Chapter of Financial Executives International.

 John H. Johl